 ← Back

 Ola Mafaalani (born 1968) is a theater director.
-Januari 2021 she joined A Female Economy in Amsterdam as artistic leader together with Adelheid Roosen.
-Next to that she directs opera’s.
-She also is a coach for women.
-As of 2009 she was the artistic and general director of the Noord Nederlands Toneel (NNT) in Groningen, in the Netherlands.
-A position she holded until the end of 2016.
-In these years her company got a leading role in the arts in the Netherlands and became an example how art can become of great importance in a city.
-Remarkable is that she succeeded in introducing theatre to people that never thought about visiting a performance.
-30% newcommers in main stage has been counted and in her final production Borgen half of the public visited theatre for the first time.
+In January 2021, she joined A Female Economy in Amsterdam as an artistic leader, alongside Adelheid Roosen.
+In addition to that role, she also directs operas, theatre and serves as a coach for women.
+From 2009 to the end of 2016, she held the position of artistic and general director of the Noord Nederlands Toneel (has been renamed to NITE) in Groningen, Netherlands.
+During her tenure, her company played a leading role in the arts in the Netherlands and served as an example of how art can become of great importance in a city.
+Remarkably, she succeeded in introducing theater to people who had never considered attending a performance before, with 30% newcomers in the main stage audience, and in her final production, “Borgen,” half of the audience visited the theater for the first time.

-In 2016 she receives the precious ‘proscenium price‘ for her groundbreaking work that brings live itself into theatre and art into society.
+In 2016, she received the prestigious ‘proscenium prize’ for her groundbreaking work, bringing life itself into theater and art into society.

-Mafaalani invented a new genre: live bingewatching.
-She adapted the serie Borgen to theatre, lasting 9 hours.
-It became a theatre-hit with full houses and a selection for the theatrefestival 2016.
-The documentary made during the bingewatching theatre serie Borgen about Ola Mafaalani (made in 2016 by director Carin Goeijers).
+Mafaalani also innovated a new genre: live binge-watching.
+She adapted the series “Borgen” for the theater, a production lasting 9 hours.
+It became a theater hit with full houses and was selected for the theater festival in 2016.
+A documentary about Ola Mafaalani made during the binge-watching theater series “Borgen” was directed by Carin Goeijers in 2016.

 <a href=”http://www.npo.nl/het-uur-van-de-wolf/05-05-2016/VPWON_1257918″>Watch documentary</a>

-Mafaalani was born in Syria and moved with her family to Germany at age 4.
-In Bochum she studied film and television (Anglistic, Politics and German).
-She continued her studies in theater in Amsterdam, and has lived in the Netherlands since 1992.
-1995 she followed the post graduate education at DasArts (created by her dear mentor Ritsaert ten Cate).
-From 2002 until 2009 she was the house-director of Toneelgroep Amsterdam and directed in Europe and the US.
+Mafaalani was born in Syria and moved with her family to Germany at the age of 4.
+In Bochum, she studied film and television (Anglistic, Politics, and German).
+She continued her studies in theater in Amsterdam and has been living in the Netherlands since 1992.
+In 1995, she pursued post-graduate education at DasArts, created by her dear mentor Ritsaert ten Cate.
+From 2002 until 2009, she served as the house director of Toneelgroep Amsterdam (now ITA, International Theatre Amsterdam) and directed productions in Europe and the US.

-Mafaalani’s outspokenness has been the subject of some controversy; when she opened the Dutch Theater Festival in Amsterdam in 2015, she shared in her speech ‘the state of theatre’ her concern about the lack of involvement outside and inside the theater with human rights, a point she illustrated by sharing the stage with a hundred refugees.
+Mafaalani’s outspokenness has occasionally stirred controversy.
+When she opened the Dutch Theater Festival in Amsterdam in 2015, she shared her concerns about the lack of engagement with human rights both inside and outside the theater.
+To illustrate her point, she shared the stage with a hundred refugees.

 img_7880